-Our client was a matrixed technology company that was seeing a dip in employee engagement and higher attrition of minority employees.
-According to an employee survey administered, employees felt that the organization and their teams were “diverse” but not necessarily “inclusive.”
+Our client was a midsized technology company that was seeing a dip in employee engagement and turnover of non-white employees.
+According to an employee survey administered, some employees felt that the organization was “diverse” but not necessarily “inclusive.”

-The goal was to bring employee engagement back to previous rates, reduce attrition, and reinvigorate the entire workforce around diversity and inclusion goals.
+The goal was to reduce attrition and reinvigorate the entire workforce around diversity and inclusion goals.

-We began with our current state 360-degree Organizational Assessment, combining survey data with HRIS data to assess D&I maturity across the employee journey.
+We began with our current state 360-degree Organizational Assessment, combining multiple sources of data to assess D&I maturity across the employee journey.
 Our Organizational Assessment gave us several important insights, across not just people and culture, but organizational design, processes, and tools that may be impacting diversity and inclusion.

 Thereafter, we worked with the client to develop a Diversity Council with representatives across functions.
 The Council’s goal was to set a vision and strategy for diversity and inclusion in the workplace, as well as develop D&I policies and processes for collecting feedback and addressing discrimination complaints.

-Throughout deploying our strategy, we conducted pulse surveys and a full employee engagement survey.
-The results showed that 92% of employees felt there were greater opportunities to communicate and engage across teams.
-Minority employees, specifically women-of-color, noted feeling more opportunities to share their ideas, as well as express personal identity.
-The company intranet saw 100% more employee logins, and inclusion training had an 85% level of completion.
+Our pulse survey data showed that 89% of employees noted an increased appreciation for the importance of diversity and inclusion in the organization.
+Women-of-color noted feeling more opportunities to share their ideas in meetings, as well as express personal identity.
+The company intranet saw 100% more employee logins, and inclusion eLearning had an 85% level of completion.

-Using Gallup measures, workforce employee engagement scores increased as a whole by 16%, from 26% to 42%.
+Using Gallup measures, workforce employee engagement scores increased as a whole by 22%.
 The company also saw a significant decrease in employee attrition and improved productivity metrics.
 Through combining multiple types of data, we were able to conduct diversity and inclusion analytics that drove our strategy.

 Sign up for our 360° Organizational Assessment to get free, research-backed insights on your organization’s effectiveness.